dpuyda/triclipper/docs/how_it_works.md

-* For every edge that used to intersect the scan line or start on the scan line at its previous position and ends on the scan line at its current position, non-horizontal edges that are connected to it are now **active edges above the scan line**.
+* For every edge that used to intersect the scan line or start on the scan line at its previous position and ends on the scan line at its current position, non-horizontal edges that are connected to it and start on the scan line at its current position are now **active edges above the scan line**.

     ![find-active-edges-3.svg](./img/find-active-edges-3.svg)